 Longer run cycles (cycles = the length of time that the system operates to cool the home) helps remove more humidity from the air and provides a much more comfortable living environment.
 Short cycles may not adequately remove moisture from the air and could lead to a "clammy" or "damp" environment.
 In many instances, the indoor air blower can be adjusted to provide maximum dehumidification, improving overall comfort.
 A professional Air Conditioning company can help in this area.

 My number one suggestion?
 Get A Maintenance Agreement.

-A PLUS Maintenance Agreement is the most proactive approach to taking care of your central air conditioning system.
+Membership plans are the most proactive approach to taking care of your central air conditioning system.
 Annual maintenance from a qualified expert, just like having your car tuned, are required to keep the system operating smoothly and efficiently... especially during the months when it's operating the most.
 Simply having a comprehensive tune-up from a qualified company could save up to 15% on your air conditioning costs during the peak summer season.